Elevation Profile of Everest Base Camp Trek

 - Stay hydrated consistently (you should drink at least 3 to 4 liters of water during the trekking days)

-- Eat a balanced and healthy diet so your energy level stays at its optimum
+- Eat balanced and healthy diet so your energy level stays at its optimum

 - Avoid alcohol and caffeine (they affect the acclimatizing process)